valoriedodge/valoriedodge.github.io/_posts/2016-06-22-roadblocks-to-entering-the-world-of-development.md

 >“We need to accept that we won’t always make the right decisions, that we’ll screw up royally sometimes—understanding that failure is not the opposite of success, it’s part of success.”
 -Arianna Huffington

 Sometimes deciding can be the hardest thing.
 Know that no decision is permanent.
-Except deleting a repository on github.
+Except deleting a repository on GitHub.
 Don’t worry, you’ll understand that reference later if you don’t right now.
 But seriously, choose a path and follow it.
 If it doesn’t end up being what you wanted or hoped, you can always choose another path.
 If you decide not to pursue a path for the time being, that doesn’t mean that at a later point you can’t.
 The important thing is to be aware of your decisions and take control of the direction you are taking your life.

 >“I always did something I was a little not ready to do.
 I think that’s how you grow.
 When there’s that moment of ‘Wow, I’m not really sure I can do this,’ and you push through those moments, that’s when you have a breakthrough.”
 -Marissa Mayer